csernazs/misc/docs/python_programming_guide.md

 But if some functionality can be implemented in python better, and cleaner, it should not be run by external code.
-For example `grep` should not be used from a python code as it can filter the lines, and apply regexp.
+For example `grep` should not be used from a python code as python can filter the lines, by a regexp wiht a few lines of code.

-There is one important exeptions to these, which is the performance of the code, it is feasible and recommended way to call into C/C++ or rust or whatever language which is more perfomant than python, but only if the performance is crucial.
+There is one important exeptions to these, which is the performance of the code.
+It is feasible and recommended way to call into C/C++ or rust or whatever language which is more perfomant than python, but only if the performance is crucial.